youdar/Udacity-p1_navigation/Report.md

 ### Tested strategies
 Building the navigation project I was considering:
-1. Implementing simple Deep Q-Network (DQN) like the one from the Udacity class with 3 linear layers (see `model.py` QNetwork)
+1. Implementing simple Deep Q-Network (DQN) like the one from the Udacity class with 3 linear layers
+   (see QNetwork in `model.py`)
 2. Trying to change number and size of layers
 3. Adding dropout layers, and experimenting with layer sizes as well as dropout percentage.

-### Strategies comments
+### Strategy comments
-To figure out if we should get different kind of layers and perhaps different network architecture I thought it would
-be beneficial to understand better the state data, even though we want the RL to learn without knowing anything on the state.
-I think that this knowledge may help with hyper parameter tuning and create Neural Net that learn faster and may achieve better model.

-State data:
-According to some comments in the course message more detail info on the states can be found in [Unity GitHub](https://github.com/Unity-Technologies/ml-agents/issues/1134)
-From those comments it appears that 2 of the 37 states are for velocities, 7 are angles of rays and
-5 are states [Banana {0,1}, Wall {0,1}, BadBanana {0,1}, Agent {0,1}, Distance {fraction of the ray length}]
-- example: [0, 1, 1, 0, 0.2]
-           There is a BadBanana detected 20% of the way along the ray and a wall behind it.

 I considered trying:
 - dropout
 - double DQN